Brett-Tanner/Journal/2024/Apr_24.md

 ## April 10th

-- If a kid is online, don't show the online event as their default.
+- If a kid is an online student, don't show the online event as their default.
-  - [] Render a message telling them they have to choose another school in place of the calendar/link
+  - [x] Render a highlighted message telling them they have to choose another school in place of the calendar/link
     - 参加希望のスクールをお選びください。
+  - [x] Keep the image, but without a link or event name
-  - [] Show the expanded 'choose another school' option
+  - [x] Show the expanded 'choose another school' option
+  - [x] Add Event#with_sibling_events and an attr_reader to simplify getting & accessing sibling events in controller

 ### Materials

-- [] Add organisations#show
+- [x] Add organisations#show
+  - Plan
+  - List of schools & school student counts
-  - With list of plans
+  - List of OrgAdmins
+  - Student count
-  - Wit list of schools
+- [x] Style schools table header
-- [] Add list of classes & teachers to schools#show
+- [x] Add list of classes & teachers to schools#show
-- Add slideover component for main nav on mobile
 - Reduce nav links to minimum necessary
-    - [] Writer
+  - [x] Writer
+  - [x] Sales
-    - [] OrgAdmin
+  - [x] OrgAdmin
-    - [] SchoolManager
+  - [x] SchoolManager
-    - [] Teacher
+  - [x] Teacher
-    - [] Parent
+  - [x] Parent
-  - [] Improve theme selector UI
-  - [] Stop it scrolling out on long pages
-  - [] Add scrolling to the link container
+- [x] Modify org theme helper to support use with no user/org params

+## April 11th

+### Materials

 #### Auth